Helping Nurses Defend Their Licenses

 Facing the Criminal Charges

 Completing the diversion program may allow you to regain your license in the future instead of having it permanently revoked.
-However, each situation is different and we can address the diversion program option with clients on an individual basis.
+However, each situation is different and we can address the diversion program with clients on an individual basis.